GNA University B.Tech Admissions 2026

-75% criteria in JEE Advanced 2026 - IIT Roorkee will release the JEE Advanced 2026 eligibility criteria on the official website, jeeadv.ac.in.
-Candidates can check the 75% criteria in JEE Advanced 2026 on this page.
-The authorities have not removed the 75% criteria in JEE Advanced.
-To secure admission to IITs, students must qualify JEE Advanced 2026.
+75% criteria in JEE Advanced 2026 - IIT Roorkee released the JEE Advanced 2026 eligibility criteria on the official website, jeeadv.ac.in.
+Candidates can check if the 75% criteria in JEE Advanced 2026 is applicable or not on this page.
+According to the JEE Advanced 2026 information brochure, the authorities have not removed the 75% criteria in JEE Advanced.
+To secure admission to IITs, students must qualify for the JEE Advanced 2026.
 Additionally, they must secure 75% marks in class 12 or be in the top 20 percentile of their respective boards for admissions at IITs.
-The authority will conduct the JEE Advanced entrance exam tentatively in May 2026.
+The authority will conduct the JEE Advanced entrance exam on May 17, 2026.
 Read the article for complete information on the 75% criteria in JEE Advanced 2026.

 This Story also Contains